solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 ## Task 1: Create a new Apache Spark Pool

+Apache Spark is known as a powerful in-memory parallel big-data processing framework.
+Azure Synapse Analytics integrates Apache Spark by providing the ability to define Spark pools.
+A Spark pool is a metadata definition of the compute power, number of nodes, node size, properties, and configuration required to process data workloads for an organization.
+You have the ability to define multiple Spark pools with varying properties and configurations customized for specific data jobs.
+Creating a Spark pool does not incur any additional cost.
+Instead, you pay for the Spark resources used during a session.
+Azure Synapse Analytics fully manages all Spark related infrastructure.
+Azure Synapse Analytics will automatically provision a Spark cluster instance based on the requested Spark pool definition on-demand and will manage the de-provisioning of the Spark cluster once the session ends.

-In this Task, learn the parameters to consider when provisioning an Apache Spark pool.
-Apache Spark is natively integrated with Azure Synapse Analytics.
+In this Task, learn the parameters to consider when defining an Apache Spark pool.

 1. Launch the [Azure portal](portal.azure.com) and select your Synapse Workspace resource.
 Select the **Apache Spark pools** tab on the left-hand side of the page, and select **+ New** at the top of the page.